Anthony Fox

 Fox returned to Ireland in 1997, and set up the New Theatre in Dublin's Temple Bar.
 Fox later played the lead role in the Irish premiere of Tennessee Williams' Sweet Bird of Youth, as directed by Tim McDonnell, and in 2004 played the lead role in a production of Brendan Behan's The Hostage.
-His film and TV credits include The General (1998 film) and The Bill on ITV.
+His film and TV credits include The General and The Bill on ITV.

 Fox wrote the 2008 film Anton, which was nominated in three categories of the 2009 Irish Film & Television Awards.